Places To Eat In Brno Czechia – Estimated reading time: 10 minutes

 To get started on your first visit to Brno, consider this mini guide to these Brno restaurants.

-Brno Restaurants: Places To Eat In Brno Czech Republic
+Brno Restaurants: Places To Eat In Brno Czechia

-Brno is situated in the South Moravian region of the Czech Republic.
-With a population of 400, 000 people, it’s the second largest city in the country after Prague.
+Brno is situated in the South Moravian region of the Czechia.
+With a population of 400,000 people, it’s the second largest city in the country after Prague.
 Highlights include the picturesque Old Town, castles and cathedrals that will blow your mind, and weird and offbeat sites like an old Cold War bunker that’s now a museum and cool ruin type bar, as well as their very own Brno dragon.
 Best of all, there are so few tourists in the city that you can actually breathe, as opposed to Prague which is jam packed.